Rosanna shuffle

-The Rosanna shuffle is the drum pattern from the 1982 Toto song "Rosanna".
+The Rosanna shuffle is the drum pattern from the 1982 Toto song "Rosanna", played by Jeff Porcaro.

 It is known as a "half-time shuffle" and shows "definite jazz influence".
-It features ghost notes and is derived from the combination of what Jeff Porcaro, who plays on the song's recording, calls the "Bernard Purdie half time shuffle" (Purdie shuffle) and the "John Bonham beat" (from "Fool in the Rain") with the well-known Bo Diddley beat.
+Porcaro created the rhythm by combining various influences including the Purdie shuffle, the drum pattern played by John Bonham in the song "Fool in the Rain" and the Bo Diddley beat, along with many ghost notes.